arthurfiorette/arthurfiorette/README.md

 <br />
 <br />

-My name is <i>Arthur Fileti Fiorette</i>, I am a software engineer based in Brazil 🇧🇷.
+My name is <i>Arthur Fileti Fiorette</i>, I am a software engineer living in Brazil 🇧🇷.
 I'm passionate about building software that improves the peoples lives.
 I'm a fan of the open source community and I always looks for new projects to contribute.

-I'm 17 and I'm dedicated to full stack development.
+I'm currently 17 yo and I'm dedicated to full stack development.
 I started programming somewhere in late 2018 with Java, while trying at my best to code some Minecraft plugins, today I've developed entire SaaS applications, from side-projects to enterprise projects.

 You'll find me at random PR and Issues around here. <b>See ya!</b>